ToanQPham/ToanQPham.github.io/lessons.md

 Some of the lessons/quotes that I learnt and want to write it here in case I forgot.

+To observe, to pay attention, to listen with the utmost curiosity, without any judgements, opinions and prejudice.

+(Not a quote, but something I learned from Jiddu Krishnamurti, which to me seems to be solutions of many problems)

 *There are two ways to do mathematics.
 The first is to be smarter than everybody else.
 The second way is to be stupider than everybody else - but persistent.* - based on a quotation from Raoul Bott.

 *Wir müssen wissen.
 Wir werden wissen.*